Our Team

 Tyson Powell

-Tyson Joined the team in August 2020 After Leaving the Yarralumla Nursery.
-He is a proud Wiradjuri man with Ngunnawal family ties.
+Tyson Joined the team as a Project Officer in August 2020 after leaving the Yarralumla Nursery.
+He is a proud Wiradjuri and Ngunnawal man.
 He has a strong passion for his culture and the land, immersing that into everyday life while educating and inspiring others.
-He will be working hands on with the land management of the Corridor with a focus on the cultural aspects working alongside the local Aboriginal community.
+His main focus is managing the Caring for Country Team with hands on land management of the Corridor.
+He has a passion for traditional management of Country and working with the local Aboriginal community to bring back cultural fire to the landscape.

 -